How to make open source projects contributor friendly, Part 1

 # Coding conventions (for software projects)

-In Part 2 of this article we will discuss effective ways of engaging with open source contributors.
+In Part 2 of How to make open source projects contributor friendly (opens new window) blog series, we will discuss effective ways of engaging with open source contributors.

 # About Hikaya